reframe-hpc/reframe/docs/config_reference.rst

    :required: Yes

    The name of this execution mode.
-   This can be used with the ``-mode`` command line option to invoke this mode.
+   This can be used with the :option:`--mode` command line option to invoke this mode.

 .. js:attribute:: .modes[].options